Tarch1/Arch-tix/README.md

 nmtui to connect on your network run full-setup.sh

-OPTIONAL: run the single command inside Setup-script instead of full-setup-sh :
+OPTIONAL: run the single command inside Setup-script instead of full-setup-sh:

      - run dm-setup.sh
      - run env-setup.sh